 Des Plaines, Illinois, Luna has physical therapists with years of experience treating patients with dislocated shoulders.
-Our PTs will design physical therapy programs that will restore strength and motion the shoulder joint.
+Our PTs will design physical therapy programs that will restore strength and motion to the shoulder joint.

 Because the shoulder is the most mobile joint in the human body, it’s highly susceptible to dislocation.
 When the shoulder is dislocated, the upper arm bone (humerus) pops out of its cup-shaped socket (glenoid).
 A dislocated shoulder is visibly deformed or out-of-place, so a patient will usually recognize that their shoulder is dislocated as soon as the injury occurs.